Charles-Gormley/TransferLearning/README.md

 In this project I predict 2 models.
 One where I predict whether an image contains a bird, squirrel or nothing.
 Another where I classify 102 flowers.

-**Purpose:** The purpose of this project was to increase my practice in transfer learning & to use bayesian hyperparameter tuning for optimizer, base-model & mlp hyperparameters.
+**Purpose:** The purpose of this project was to increase my practice in transfer learning & to use bayesian hyperparameter tuning for base-model & top-layer-mlp hyperparameters.

 # Model Results
 ### Flowers Confusion Matrix